-Juke is capable of powering speakers with impedances between 2 and 8 Ohms, with 4 to 8 Ohms being typical.
+Juke is capable of powering speakers with impedance between 2 and 8 Ohms, with 4 to 8 Ohms being typical.
 Most ceiling/wall/landscape speakers will work well.
-Juke can take any speaker wires between 12 and 22 guage.
+Juke can take any speaker wires between 12 and 22 gauge.

 Q: How do I play audio from my TV to Juke?

 A: The most seamless option would be to utilize an Apple TV to send the audio wirelessly over Airplay to Juke in the same way you would from your phone/tablet.
 Our latest firmware has perfect audio to video synchronization aka lip sync.

 Another options is to get a separate sound bar or surround sound receiver for a main media room or theater.
 If it Airplay 2 enabled then you’ll be able to stream to Juke and it from your phone in unison.

 Q: How do you connect an analog device as an input to Juke?

-A: Juke has two USB ports, so it is capable of supporting up to two devices that provide line-level analog signals (e.g. line-out from a surround-sound receiver, CD players, Bluetooth adaptor).
-In order to utilize this USB input we require the purchase of this adaptor: USB 2.0 Audio Capture Card
+A: Juke has two USB ports, so it is capable of supporting up to two devices that provide line-level analog signals (e.g. line-out from a surround-sound receiver, CD players, Bluetooth adapter).
+In order to utilize this USB input we require the purchase of this adapter: USB 2.0 Audio Capture Card